shazri/intelligent_tender_processor/README.md

 - Ollama provides semantic understanding and identifies candidate requirements.
 - SentenceTransformer precisely maps the LLM output to the source document, reducing hallucination and improving fidelity.

+### 3) Why Use Ollama (Local LLM) Instead of External APIs

+Ollama is used to run Large Language Models locally, providing better control, security, and cost efficiency compared to external API-based solutions.

+- No external API calls
+  - All data stays within the local environment
+  - Sensitive tender documents are not sent to third-party services

+- Improved data privacy and security
+  - Suitable for confidential engineering and financial documents
+  - Reduces risk of data leakage

+- No usage cost per request
+  - Eliminates API token costs
+  - Scales without additional expense

+- Lower latency and offline capability
+  - Faster response times since no network call is required
+  - Can run fully offline once models are downloaded

+- Full control over models
+  - Choose and switch models (e.g., LLaMA, Qwen)
+  - Tune parameters (temperature, tokens, etc.) as needed

 ## Codes

 ### text_and_image_preprocessing.py